adamsnguyen/toogoodtogo-notifier/README.md

 # toogoodtogo-notifier

 This uses the Telegram messaging app to send notifications of your favourite stores when items become available.
+It will notify you when item availability changes.

 You will need to go to visit here: https://core.telegram.org/